-- Must not have applied for a Capital One credit card two or more times in the last 30 days
+Must not have applied for a Capital One credit card two or more times in the last 30 days

-- Must not have two or more open credit card accounts with Capital One
+Must not have two or more open credit card accounts with Capital One

-- Must not be past due or over the credit line with any Capital One credit accounts
+Must not be past due or over the credit line with any Capital One credit accounts

-- Must be 18 to apply
+Must be 18 to apply

-- Personal identifying information, including SSN, address, and phone number
+Personal identifying information: SSN, address, phone number

-- Total annual income, and source of income
+Financial information: Total annual income, source of income, monthly mortgage/rent payment

-Capital One Quicksilver Cash Rewards Card
+Capital One QuicksilverOne Cash Rewards Credit Card

 Since it’s meant for people with better credit it comes with better terms and rewards.
 Just remember this: the Quicksilver is for good credit, while the QuicksilverOne is for average credit.